pbellon/django-cinema/README.md

 - Use `nginx` to:
   - serve collected static files
   - configure a reverse proxy to gunicorn
-- Use caching on some endpoints, especially public ones
+- Use caching (probably using Redis) on some endpoints, especially public ones
-- Add tests on all endpoints and core functionnalities
+- Add tests on all endpoints and core functionalities
+- Add GitHub Actions to check proper linting and run tests
+- Improve API discoverability with additional links and automatic OpenAPI schema generation with `drf-spectacular`
+- Automate API endpoint documentation generation inside repository

 ## Usage